 Different parks, different purposes

-There are more than 870 national parks and reserves in NSW.
-Some of these protected areas can cope fairly easily with different types of human activities.
+There are more than 890 national parks and reserves in NSW.
+Some of these protected areas are more resilient to different types of human activities.
 Others are more fragile, and need a higher level of protection.
 This is one of the reasons why there are different categories of protected areas.
 In addition to NSW national parks and reserves, there are also marine parks and aquatic reserves (managed by the NSW Department of Primary Industries).

 Types of protected areas in NSW